About us

 cupe2450pres@outlook.com

-Vice President - VoN: Michael Myhal
+Vice President - VoN: Vacant

-Secretary Treasurer: Kim Reich
+Secretary Treasurer: Lisa Bateman

-Membership Officer: Dorriane Gustafson
+Membership Officer: Lor-Mae Swanson

 What we do

-CUPE 2450 represents School District 10 and the Village of Nakusp.
+School District 10 and the Village of Nakusp.

 The Village of Nakusp (VoN) is comprised of four (4) different departments, Administration, Public Works, Arena Parks and Nakusp Hot Springs.
 Union Workers provide the Village of Nakusp with safe drinking water and sanitary systems, cemetery services, well maintained parks and playgrounds, accessible recreation facilities and administrative services.